helidon-io/helidon-examples/examples/declarative/data-jdbc/mysql/README.md

 The repositories cover:

-- generated JDBC repository implementations for list, optional, insert, update, and delete operations;
+- generated JDBC repository implementations for list, optional, insert, update, and delete operations
-- named SQL parameter binding, repeated named markers, and positional binding in repository parameter declaration order;
+- named SQL parameter binding, repeated named markers, and positional binding in repository parameter declaration order
-- generated typed-null binding for reference parameters;
+- generated typed-null binding for reference parameters
-- generated mapping of a flat `Type` record;
+- generated mapping of a flat `Type` record
-- marker form `@Jdbc.RowMapper` selection by the exact `JdbcClient.RowMapper<Pokemon>` service contract;
+- marker form `@Jdbc.RowMapper` selection by the exact `JdbcClient.RowMapper<Pokemon>` service contract
-- Service Registry selection of the matching mapper with the highest `@Weight`;
+- Service Registry selection of the matching mapper with the highest `@Weight`
-- class-valued `@Jdbc.RowMapper(ExplicitPokemonRowMapper.class)` selection independently of service weight;
+- class-valued `@Jdbc.RowMapper(ExplicitPokemonRowMapper.class)` selection independently of service weight
-- generation of an inherited method declared by a parent repository contract;
+- generation of an inherited method declared by a parent repository contract
-- mapping one joined database row to a `Pokemon` containing a nested `Type`;
+- mapping one joined database row to a `Pokemon` containing a nested `Type`
-- staged generated-key retrieval for inserts and update-count handling for updates and deletes;
+- staged generated-key retrieval for inserts and update-count handling for updates and deletes
-- explicit query selection for a primitive `long` count result; and
+- explicit query selection for a primitive `long` count result
-- local JDBC transactions that combine each type lookup with its insert or update.
+- local JDBC transactions that combine each type lookup with its insert or update

 `PokemonRepository` extends the ordinary `PokemonLookup` interface. `PokemonLookup` declares `findByName(String name)` and its JDBC annotations, and the generated `PokemonRepository` implementation includes that inherited method.

-## Prerequisites

-To build and run the example, you need:

-- A JDK
-- Maven
-- A running MySQL database

-You can use an existing database or start the optional Docker container described below.
-Docker is also required to run the database-backed tests.

 ## Database Configuration